Questions on the best fit for your needs? Questions about a current order? Our US-based wellness advisors are here for you Monday–Friday,

 Regardless of sex, age or skin type, acne seems to affect all of us at some point.
 For those over 40 and presumably past the “perils of puberty” acne is even more frustrating because environmental skin damage and dryness often complicate the situation.

 Since acne is multi-factorial, addressing the skin problem from different angles including diet & lifestyle, acne vitamins or supplements, medications, professional skin care products and treatments is often required to obtain the best results.

-To appreciate the role of acne vitamins and other modalities in the treatment of acne, it is helpful to first understand how this skin condition is formed.
+To appreciate the role of acne vitamins in the treatment of acne, it is helpful to first understand how this skin condition begins.

 The skin has a number of functions including temperature regulation, protection of the underlying tissues, fat storage and immunity.
 Along with the kidneys, the skin also plays a role in eliminating toxins from the body.
 In fact, the skin is often referred to as the “third kidney”.
 The elimination of toxins through the skin can promote the development of acne.
 So, if your diet is not the healthiest, it makes sense that this would be reflected in your skin.

 The relationship between diet and acne has garnered significant debate in the medical community.
 Unfortunately, it is the exception, not the rule that a dermatologist will inquire about your diet.
 That’s because most dermatologists believe that diet has no relationship to acne.
 Sadly, this belief is based on two poorly designed studies conducted over 30 years ago!
 Like diet, derms rarely, if ever discuss the benefit of taking supplements like acne vitamins.